Page Table of Contents

 There is more danger of sacrilege from Communion taken in the hand at Novus Ordo Masses, compared to exposition of the Blessed Sacrament where at least one or more adorers are always present to make that no one walks off with the Host.

-Perhaps one reason some prefer the traditional Latin Mass is because of all of the particles of Christ being lost and discarded on the floor through Communion in the hand at the Novus Ordo?
+Perhaps one reason some prefer the traditional Latin Mass is because of all of the pieces of Christ in the Host being lost and discarded on the floor through Communion in the hand at the Novus Ordo?